-Interdisciplinary Grants are intended to encourage collaborative interdisciplinary research that will have strong potential to attract external funding and that involves the efforts of multiple colleges, centers, and/or departments at ETSU and collaborating sites.
-The FY2014 application deadline is March 1, 2013.
+Interdisciplinary Grants are intended to encourage collaborative interdisciplinary research groups which have strong potential to attract external funding by involving the efforts of multiple colleges, centers, and/or departments at ETSU and collaborating sites.

 ETSU Policy on the RDC (from the Faculty Handbook)

-This document is an MS Excel file which can be sorted in any order; see also
+This document is an MS Excel file which can be sorted in any order; also

-the tabs at the bottom for the list divided into the separate programs
+use the tabs at the bottom to see the list separated by program type

 is a new book by ETSU